OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/DirectionalMap.md

           | linear = 1

-        <p class="jekyll-theme-minimal scene-class-attr-comment">determines how the effect falls off as the difference angle increases</p>
+        <p class="scene-class-attr-comment">determines how the effect falls off as the difference angle increases</p>

     </p>